-We consider a research and development of an open source global optimization system.
-In this work, we investigate the current state of optimization modeling systems by selecting four of the most prominent algebraic modeling languages (AMPL, AIMMS, GAMS, Pyomo) and modeling systems supporting them in order to perform an extensive theoretical and experimental analysis of their characteristics.
-In our theoretical comparison, we evaluate how the features of reviewed languages match with requirements for modern AMLs, while in the experimental analysis we create automated tools to generate a test model library and tools to perform extensive benchmarks using the library created.
-We determine the best performing AMLs by comparing the time needed to create model instance for specific type of optimization problem and analyze the impact that the presolve procedures performed by AML have on the actual problem solving.
+In this work, we perform an extensive theoretical and experimental analysis of the characteristics of five of the most prominent algebraic modeling languages (AMPL, AIMMS, GAMS, JuMP, Pyomo), and modeling systems supporting them.
+In our theoretical comparison, we evaluate how the features of the reviewed languages match with the requirements for modern AMLs, while in the experimental analysis we use a purpose-built test model library to perform extensive benchmarks of the various AMLs.
+We then determine the best performing AMLs by comparing the time needed to create model instances for specific type of optimization problems and analyze the impact that the presolve procedures performed by various AMLs have on the actual problem-solving times.
 Lastly, we provide insights on which AMLs performed best and features that we deem important in the current landscape of mathematical optimization.

-Keywords: Algebraic modeling languages, optimization, AMPL, AIMMS, GAMS, Pyomo
+Keywords: Algebraic modeling languages, Optimization, AMPL, GAMS, JuMP, Pyomo